Closest string

 In theoretical computer science, the closest string is an NP-hard computational problem, which tries to find the geometrical center of a set of input strings.

 To understand the word "center", it is necessary to define a distance between two strings.
 Usually, this problem is studied with the Hamming distance in mind.

 Formal definition

-More formally, given n length-m strings s1, s2, ..., sn, the closest string problem seeks for a new length-m string s such that d(s,si) ≤ k for all i, where d denotes the Hamming distance, and where k is as small as possible.
+More formally, given n strings s1, s2, ..., sn of length m, the closest string problem seeks a new string s of length m such that d(s,si) ≤ k for all i, where d is the Hamming distance, and where k is as small as possible.
 A decision problem version of the closest string problem, which is NP-complete, instead takes k as another input and questions whether there is a string within Hamming distance k of all the input strings.

 The closest string problem can be seen as a special case of the generic 1-center problem in which the distances between elements are measured using Hamming distance.